 Below are just a few examples of faculty professional development that enhance the experiences for our students:

-Webb Thompson, History Teacher/Past McCann Chair
+Webb Thompson, Grade 6 English & History Teacher, Past McCann Chair

 Webb Thompson traveled to Greece to enhance his ancient Greek history curriculum and the portion of his English curriculum that focuses on Greek Mythology, particularly the Iliad and Odyssey.